mlflow/mlflow/docs/source/tracking.rst

 Once a model has been logged, you can add, modify, update, or delete the model in the Model Registry through the UI or the API.
 See `Backend Stores <tracking/backend-stores.html>`_ and :ref:`Common Setups <tracking_setup>` for how to configures backend store properly for your workflow.

-How to include additional decription texts about the run?
+How to include additional description texts about the run?
 ---------------------------------------------------------
 A system tag ``mlflow.note.content`` can be used to add descriptive note about this run.
 While the other :ref:`system tags <system_tags>` are set automatically, this tag is **not set by default** and users can override it to include additional information about the run.
 The content will be displayed on the run's page under